Puruchandra/C-19/README.md

 # C-19 Stats

 This repository has simple Covid-19 data monitoring app.
 The app is built with flutter.
+NOTE - Download the latest apk from here -
 ![](screenshots/C19_banner.png)

+Note: You can get the latest apk from - https://drive.google.com/file/d/1y9n4cAQEjpFj3tjRWySQJseFuyOh4HqJ/view

 # Libaray References